-We did not experience any significant impact from changes in interest rates and had no amounts outstanding under our credit facility during the year ended December 31, 2020.
-The facility was cancelled by the lender in early 2021.
+We did not experience any significant impact from changes in interest rates during the year ended December 31, 2021.

 Foreign currency risk

 trivago Group conduct business in many countries throughout the world.
 Because trivago Group operates in markets globally, we have exposure to different economic climates, political arenas, tax systems and regulations that could affect foreign exchange rates. trivago Group's primary exposure to foreign currency risk relates to transacting in foreign currency and recording the activity in euros.
 Changes in exchange rates between the functional currency of consolidated entities and these other currencies will result in transaction gains or losses, which are recognized in profit or loss.
 The foreign exchange risk relates primarily to the exchange rate between the U.S. dollar and the euro.
 A meaningful portion of sales is generated in U.S. dollars, while expenses, other than advertising expenses denominated in U.S. dollars, are primarily incurred in euros.